 261 W Cermak Rd, Chicago, IL 60616

-Chicago's Motor Row was added to the National Register of Historic Places on November 18, 2002.
-The Motor Row District has 55 buildings that have been given landmark status by the Commission on Chicago Landmarks.
-This group of commercial buildings on Chicago's Near South Side is considered to be the largest, intact early "automobile row" in the US.
+Chicago’s Motor Row was added to the National Register of Historic Places on November 18, 2002.
+Now dubbed The Motor Row District, it’s comprised of 55 buildings that have been given official landmark status by the Commission on Chicago Landmarks.
+This hyper-historical grouping of commercial buildings on Chicago’s Near South Side is considered to be the largest, intact, early “automobile row” in the United States—and The Zephyr sits right at its center.

-Auto rows developed in numerous cities shortly after 1900 as car companies sought to create districts where the sale and repair of cars could become an easy urban shopping experience.
-At its peak, as many as 116 different makes of automobiles were being sold on Motor Row.
-Some are familiar today, including Ford, Buick, Fiat, and Cadillac, while others are better known to historians and old-car buffs, including Hudson, Locomobile, Marmon, and Pierce-Arrow.
+At the turn of the century, auto rows began popping up in numerous American cities as car companies sought to create districts where the sale and repair of cars could become an easy urban shopping experience—as efficient as buying a dress from Marshall Field’s or, say, a box of chocolates from Margie’s Candies.
+At its peak, as many as 116 different makes of automobiles were being sold on Chicago’s Motor Row.
+Some are familiar today, including Ford, Buick, Fiat and Cadillac, while others are better known by historians and old-car buffs, like the Hudson, Locomobile, Marmon and Pierce-Arrow.

-One of the first American cars was sold in our venue by the Haynes-Apperson Company.
-As their company was declining, Lincoln was on the rise, thanks to funding from Ford Motor Company and the leadership of Edsel Ford.
-Eventually, Lincoln replaced Haynes in this building and it was around this time that Lincoln launched the Zephyr, a shining example of streamline design.
-This car inspired the birth of The Zephyr, a premier industrial-chic event space located in Chicago's South Loop.
+One of the first American cars was sold from our venue by the Haynes-Apperson Company.
+But when the Depression hit Haynes-Apperson hard, Lincoln bought the building with funding from Ford Motor Company under the stewardship of Edsel Ford.
+It was in 1936 that Lincoln rolled out the Zephyr, a shining example of streamlined design from the mind of Eugene Turenne Gregorie.
+This monumental car inspired the conception of what is now The Zephyr, a premier industrial-chic event space located at the epicenter of history in Chicago’s South Loop.

-Today, Motor Row is in a fast-growing area of Chicago and some of its historic buildings have been replaced by high rises.
-Fortunately, many of the older structures, including this building, have been restored to their former splendor.
+Today, Motor Row is part of a rapidly growing retail and entertainment neighborhood within Chicago.
+And while some of its historic buildings have been replaced by high-rises, many of its older structures, including this building at 2229 S. Michigan Ave., have been restored to their former splendor.